Table of Contents

 0.0

-External C functions are resolved by the LLVM runtime, which first looks for the symbol in the C library and Pure's runtime library (or the interpreter executable, if the interpreter was linked statically).
+External C functions are resolved by the LLVM runtime, which first looks for the symbol in the C library and Pure’s runtime library (or the interpreter executable, if the interpreter was linked statically).
 Thus all C library and Pure runtime functions are readily available in Pure programs.
-Other functions can be provided by including them in the runtime, or by linking the interpreter against the corresponding modules.
-Or, better yet, you can just ``dlopen'' shared libraries at runtime with a special form of the using clause:
+Other functions can be provided by adding them to the runtime, or by linking them statically into the runtime or the interpreter executable.
+Better yet, you can just ‘‘dlopen’’ shared libraries at runtime with a special form of the using clause:

 using "lib:libname[.ext]";